 Advantages of fiberglass include:

-- Cost-Effective – Not only is fiberglass made up of a relatively low-cost material, but it’s also such an effective insulator that it can help decrease your energy bill by 40%, helping you save money in the long run.
+- Cost-Effective and Energy Saver – Not only is fiberglass made up of a relatively low-cost material, but it’s also such an effective insulator that it can help decrease your energy bill by 40%, helping you save money in the long run.

 - Long-Lasting – Fiberglass is extremely durable and can last up to 100 years in ideal conditions.
 Unlike other insulation materials, it also doesn’t shrink over time.